columbia-it/django-jsonapi-training/docs/building.md

 Generally, you need to have an application architecture sketched out in advance.
 This includes a data model.
 You can start by sketching your entity-relationship diagrams on a whiteboard or use a modeling tool to generate a [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) diagram.
-Or, you can just make Django models and then pretend you designed them first using the `django-extensions` package.
+Or, you can make Django models and then pretend you designed them first using the `django-extensions` package.
 Your manager will never known;-)

 ```bash